twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

 - partially restore YT or PT value,
 - be reflected in higher `NAV(t)` and `P(t)` later.

-At no point is attnUSD intended to behave like a guaranteed 1:1 stable.
+attnUSD is not intended to behave like a guaranteed 1:1 stable.

 ---